ministryofjustice/hale-platform/README.md

 ## Required

-- [Docker](https://www.docker.com/) and kubernetes which can be turned on via the Docker-Desktop dashboard.
+- [Docker](https://www.docker.com/) and kubernetes which can be turned on via the Docker-Desktop dashboard
 - Have [Dory proxy](https://github.com/FreedomBen/dory) running for local install so you have a domain `hale.docker` to work with.
 - Install [Helm](https://helm.sh/docs) - `brew install helm`